losizm/scamper/README.md

 val server = app.create("192.168.0.2", 8080)
 ```

-When created, an instance of `HttpServer` is returned, which can be used to
+An instance of `HttpServer` is returned, which can be used to query server
-query server details.
+details.

 ```scala
 printf("Host: %s%n", server.host)